 - Despite its wealthy image, Islington is the 24th most deprived local authority area in England, with extremes of rich and poor.
-In 2010 the council created The Islington Fairness Commission (IFC) to look into ways to make the borough a fairer place – many other local authorities have since followed suit.
-The IFC report and recommendations were published in June 2011.
+In 2010 the council created The Islington Fairness Commission to look into ways to make the borough a fairer place – many other local authorities have since followed suit.

 Councillor Dave Poyser, The Mayor of Islington 2018 -2019

-Islington has a ceremonial mayor, elected by his or her fellow councillors to serve for a one year term in office.
-During that term, the Mayor represents the borough at numerous civic and public events, acting as the borough’s first citizen.
+Islington has a ceremonial mayor, elected by their fellow councillors to serve for a one-year term in office.
+During that term, the Mayor represents the borough at many civic and public events, acting as the borough’s first citizen.

 The Mayor chairs meetings of the full council.
-At those meetings, he or she is entitled to vote as an Islington councillor and also currently has the casting vote in the event of a tie after all councillors have voted.
+At those meetings, they are entitled to vote as an Islington councillor and also currently have the casting vote in the event of a tie after all councillors have voted.